losertlab/rhythmic_sharing/README.md

 This model utilizes dynamical systems theory and algebraic topology (homotopy) theory.
 Specifically, the model may be thought of as involving dynamic interactions between a network of 0-simplices (nodes) and a network of 1-simplices (links), each evolving as a unique dynamical system.
 By simply needing to specify the mean phase variables $(R, \langle \Phi\rangle)$ to steer the network into a desired basin of attraction, the dimension required to specify the control object is effectively reduced from $\mathbb{R}^{N_n}$ to $\mathbb{R}^2$.

-## What is included in this repository

-- **thomas.csv** : 	CSV file of nonstationary data of Thomas system.
-This file is used in the example Python notebook that runs the algorithm (see below).
-- **thomas_periodic_orbit.csv** : CSV file of the periodic orbit of the Thomas system, corresponding to b = 0.29 (see sect.4.1.1 in the manuscript).
-- **rhythmic_sharing_example.ipynb** : Jupyter notebook of the algorithm using nonstationary data from the Thomas system, as used in the manuscript.
-Prediction of stationary states is not shown in the notebook, as that is up to the user to define which $\langle \Phi\rangle$ to freeze.
-Instead, an output trajectory showing the network continuously hopping through various individual attractors as $\langle \Phi\rangle$ evolves linearly is shown in the notebook output.
-- **thomas_data_generate.nb** : Mathematica notebook used to generate data of Thomas system.
+## In This Branch
+In addition to the files from the main branch, the files used to generate all of the plots from our submission to npj are available in src/\*.ipynb.
+The files are not seeded so they may yield slightly different plots each run.
+The data files must be downloaded separately and added to the src/ folder

 ## Compatibility
-Python 3.9.13
+Python 3.9-3.12 (at least) - look at requirements.txt

-Mathematica 13.2.0.0 (only used for sample data generation; not necessary to run the algorithm)
+Mathematica 13.2.0.0 (only used for sample data generation; not necessary to run the algorithm) - not needed for npj files

 No GPU is needed.
-For the Thomas system, runtime is on the order of seconds if executing the code locally on your laptop.
+For the Thomas system, runtime is on the order of seconds if executing the code locally on your laptop. - not needed for npj files

 ## Intellectual property notice
 The code available on this page is based on the algorithm filed under U.S. Provisional Application No. 63/716,102.